Timeless path integral for relativistic quantum mechanics: Timeless path integral

-However, for most systems, we have the good approximation \eqnref{eqn:W approx} and only the paths in the vicinity of the classical solution are important.
+However, for most situations, provided that the action for the classical solution is much greater than $\hbar$, we have the good approximation \eqnref{eqn:W approx} and only the paths in the vicinity of the classical solution are important.
 Meanwhile, as discussed in \secref{sec:nonrelativistic mechanics}, the classical solution for a deparametrizable system is always monotonic in $t$.
-Therefore, in \eqnref{eqn:path integral deparametrizable}, it is a good approximation to sum over only the paths which are not too deviated from the classical solution and thus monotonic in $t$.
+Thus, for non-strictly deparametrizable systems, it is a good approximation in \eqnref{eqn:path integral deparametrizable} to sum over only the paths which are not too deviated from the classical solution and are monotonic in $t$.
 In this approximation, \eqnref{eqn:path integral deparametrizable} reduces to the conventional path integral \eqnref{eqn:conventional path integral} as $\int\mathcal{D}t$ factors out as an irrelevant overall factor.
-Therefore, the conventional path integral, although not equivalent to, is a good approximation for the timeless path integral.
-Further research is needed to investigate when the approximation remains good and when it fails; this is closely related to the question when the fluctuation (uncertainty) of $t$ can be ignored and thus the measurement of it can be idealized as instantaneous (see \cite{Reisenberger:2001pk,Marolf:2002ve} for the case of a simple harmonic oscillator).
+Therefore, the conventional path integral, although not equivalent to, is a good approximation for the timeless path integral for non-strictly deparametrizable systems.
+Further research is needed to investigate when the approximation remains good and when it fails.
+This issue is closely related to the composition laws of relativistic quantum mechanics studied in \cite{Halliwell:1992nj} and the main idea of \cite{Halliwell:2012nj} that the complication with the quantum Zeno effect in the conventional path integral should be avoided by ``softening'' the restriction on paths in a manner which gives rise to coarse-graining in time scale (also see \cite{Halliwell:2009rw} for the issues of probability distributions in the context of the decoherent histories approach to quantum theory).